IgnacioCazcarra/Chess-Data-Analysis/README.md

 The main idea is to explore the dataset, answer some questions and play with it by graphing some stuff.

-Used tools: Pandas, Numpy, Matplotlib
+Used tools: Pandas, Numpy & Matplotlib